nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 I'm ignoring the two "control" replicates.

 Samples were taken at every four hours at first, backing off to every 12 hours.
-The intention of this was to get some more subtlety in scoring, rather than just a score of survived or didn't.
+The intention of this was to get some more subtlety in scoring especially for variants with low scores, rather than just a score of survived or didn't.
 Number of volume replacements was also recorded at each time point.

-> more samples were taken within the first 24 hours intending to capture variants with very low activity that were rapidly lost from the population

 For each sample, DNA sequencing was performed to see what proportion of the yeasts were of what varieties.